ericbannon/gitops-deploy-acs-acm/README.md

 # Overview
-GitOps Workflow to Trigger ACS Security Enforcement within ACM deployment of Application
+GitOps Workflow to Trigger ACS Security Enforcement and ACM deployment of Application